ActianCorp/df-newextension-archetype/README.md

     mvn archetype:generate -Dfilter=com.actian.services:newextension-archetype

-You will be prompted for a groupId.
-This groupId will be used generate package names, so it should be a prefix in reverse URI format (e.g. com.mycompany).
-You will also be prompted for an artifactId.
+You will be prompted for a **groupId**.
+This **groupId** will be used generate package names, so it should be a prefix in reverse URI format (e.g. com.mycompany.mydepartment).
+You will also be prompted for an **artifactId**.
 This is used as the artifactId for the top level POM and is used to generate package names, directory names and file names.
 It should be a simple name in lower case that describes the project well (e.g. timeseries for a set of time series analysis components).

-Maven will also prompt for a version number.
+Maven will also prompt for a **version** number.
 This is currently not used as it doesn't work well with the OSGi artifacts used for KNIME.
 A default version of 1.0.0-SNAPSHOT will be used instead.
 The version can be changed easily after the project is created.

-The value used for package property should be the same as specified for the groupId.
+The value used for **package** property should be the same as specified for the **groupId**.

+The **include-function-support** property controls whether the archetype generates code with the sample custom function code enabled or disabled.
+When this is has a value of **false** (default) the custom function code is commented out.

 ```